mozilla-l10n/firefox-l10n/mail/os2/README.txt

      1. Click the "Zip" link on the site you're downloading Thunderbird from to download the ZIP package to your machine.
-This file is typically called thunderbird-x.x.x.en-US.os2.zip where the "x.x.x" is replaced by the Thunderbird version.
+This file is typically called thunderbird-*-os2.zip where the "*" is replaced by the Thunderbird version.

      2. Navigate to where you downloaded the file and unpack it using your favorite unzip tool.

-     3. Keep in mind that the unzip process creates a directory "thunderbird" below the location you point it to, e.g. unzip thunderbird-1.0.1.en-US.os2.zip -d c:\thunderbird-1.0.1 will unpack Thunderbird into c:\thunderbird-1.0.1\thunderbird.
+     3. Keep in mind that the unzip process creates a directory "thunderbird" below the location you point it to, i.e. unzip thunderbird-1.0-os2.zip -d c:\thunderbird-1.0 will unpack Thunderbird into c:\thunderbird-1.0\thunderbird.

      4. Make sure that you are _not_ unpacking over an old installation.
 This is known to cause problems.